Saigon stays for all pockets

 Hotel Continental: Genuine oldie/ photo: Vijay Verghese

 The Continental offers a splendid downtown location right at the head of Dong Khoi Street.
 The building is an old world low-rise set around a courtyard flanked by assorted shops.
-Rooms are in a classical mould with dark blue carpets, lots of gleaming wood, flat-screen TVs, free internet and WiFi, and coffee-making facilities.
+Rooms are in a classical mould with dark blue carpets, lots of gleaming wood, flat-screen TVs, free WiFi, and coffee-making facilities.
 Expect a work desk with Edwardian chair, old fashioned furniture and cupboards and plenty of space.
 Suites may offer walled-in verandah alcoves (with access through wooden arches) to read the morning paper.

 The enduring and now all-new Rex Hotel's utterly mad Roof Garden with its cavorting plaster elephants still entertains on pleasant, breezy evenings.
 Access has been partially closed off with metro train diggings and it can be a small adventure getting there for the moment.

 The landmark Rex, on Nguyen Hue Boulevard is centrally located, close to the Opera House and overlooking the magnificent City Hall.
 It has been supplemented by a brand new East Wing with 70 or so smart rooms and a sleek white-marble lobby – surrounded by gleaming high fashion designer brand outlets from Burberry, Salvatore Ferragamo, Cartier, Rolex and the like – a far cry from the dimly-lit musty welcome of the old wing.